7 Historical Sites To Visit In Boston

 Nichols House Museum

 The Nichols House Museum is a popular spot for visitors interested in history.
-I did not personally tour this home but you can expect to find a perfectly preserved rendition of life at the turn of the century.
+Expect a perfectly preserved rendition of life at the turn of the century.
 Experience what it was like to be in the American upper class circa 1890-1910.
 You will undoubtedly be astonished.

 Old North Church